Why did you decide to join Mott MacDonald?

 Back in the early 1990’s, the American Society of Civil Engineers used to have a slogan that called civil engineering, “a people serving profession”.
 My dad used to even have a license plate frame of that phrase!

-This year (2016) marks my eighth year as Central New Jersey region and State coordinator for the MATHCOUNTS Competition Program.
+This year (2018) marks my 10th year as Central New Jersey region and State coordinator for the MATHCOUNTS Competition Program.
 This is a national program for fifth through eighth graders intended to encourage STEM participation.
 Each year, the 300 or so bright student participants and over 100 parents and teachers in our region come ready for a math competition.
 These students join and compete against over 140,000 students that participate in MATHCOUNTS competitions worldwide.
 I’ve also had the opportunity to be a repeat volunteer during the annual “DiscoverE” event—a week-long event sponsored by a multitude of engineering organizations such as the American Society of Civil Engineers and National Society of Professional Engineers meant to help young students discover engineering.

 Where is your favorite place?